top of page

 -

-Quadra Homes builder VP Shawn Bouchard notes the BC government's Energy Step Code (regulatory carbon reduction changes) will add as much as $25,000 in costs to each new home.
+Quadra Homes builder VP Shawn Bouchard notes the BC government's Energy Step Code (regulatory carbon reduction changes) adds as much as $25,000 in costs to each new home.
 “That’s gonna take 114 years to pay back on the energy savings — so why are we doing this?” he told Western Standard News.

 New Indigenous Heritage Act adds $20K to $80K in costs per home